ipfs/ipfs-docs/docs/concepts/content-addressing.md

 '01701220c3c4733ec8affd06cf9e9ff50ffc6bcd2ec85a6170004bb709669c31de94391a' // "cid as hex"
 ```

-To convert back to a CIDv1, prepend hex value with `f` ([multibase prefix](https://github.com/multiformats/multibase#multibase-table) for lowercase base16).
+To convert back to a CIDv1, prepend the hex value with `f` ([multibase prefix](https://github.com/multiformats/multibase#multibase-table) for lowercase base16).
 Use it as-is (it is a [valid CID](https://ipfs.io/ipfs/f01701220c3c4733ec8affd06cf9e9ff50ffc6bcd2ec85a6170004bb709669c31de94391a)), or convert to a different multibase by passing it as an argument to `toString`:

 ```javascript